proactivebrain/proactivebrain/README.md

-### 👋 Hi, I’m Sonjoy !
+### 👋 Hi, I’m Sonjoy ! 🇺🇸 🇧🇩

-I'm a Software Developer @ Test based in OH,USA.
+I'm a Software Developer @ Test based in OHIO.
 I 💞️ coding.
 Currently focused on Java and learing Python.
-2021 goal is to conttribute code to open source projects.
+My 2021 goal is to conttribute code to open source projects.

 Aside from coding, I enjoy camping,music,movies,documentary and huge soccer fan.
 Visca Barça| LM10 | GOAT